Get in Touch

 Lucerne benefits and introduction

-Lucerne is a perennial legume with a taproot that gives the plant access to water and nutrients deep in the soil profile.
-This gives the plant superior drought tolerance and preference over grasses in lower rainfall areas.
+Lucerne is a perennial legume with a taproot that gives the plant access to water and nutrients deep in the soil profile, this gives the plant superior drought tolerance.

-Lucerne is a multi-purpose plant that can be either grazed in situ or conserved as hay/silage to feed during times of the year when pasture quality or diet protein levels are low.
-Lucerne has excellent stock acceptance and produces impressive yields of high-quality feed.
+Lucerne is a multi-purpose plant that can be either grazed in situ or conserved as hay/silage to feed during times of the year when pasture quality declines or diet protein levels are low.
+DLF Seeds lucerne cultivars have excellent stock acceptance and produce impressive yields of high quality feed.

-• Suitable for all stock classes i.e. dairy, sheep and beef
+• is suitable for all stock classes i.e. dairy, sheep and beef.

-• Suitable for ewes during lactation and mating
+• is suitable for ewes during lactation and mating.

-• Provides high quality feed through dry periods when most other species will typically be losing quality
+• is a provider of high quality feed through dry periods when most other species will typically be losing quality.

-• Lucerne produces high yields in dryland environments, especially on deeper soils
+• produces high yields in dryland environments, especially in deeper soils.

-• Shows greater drought tolerance than most other pasture species and responds quickly to moisture after drought
+• is highly drought tolerant compared to most other pasture species and responds quickly to moisture after drought.

-• Species with high herbage nitrogen (N) content have high WUE.
-Lucerne has a higher herbage N content than most grass/clover pastures and therefore a higher WUE.
+• Species with high herbage Nitrogen content have high WUE.
+Lucerne has a higher herbage Nitrogen content than most grass/clover pastures and therefore a higher WUE

 • Nitrogen fixation is directly proportional to herbage grown (lucerne produces approximately 25kg N/t of above ground DM/ha).

-• Lucerne will fix more N annually than white clover pastures due to higher yield when soil moisture is limiting.
+• Lucerne will fix more Nitrogen annually than white clover pastures due to higher yield when soil moisture is limiting.

-• Lucerne does not require nitrogen application once established.
-Applying N may decrease N fixation and encourage growth of weeds within the stand.
+• Lucerne does not require Nitrogen application once established.
+Applying Nitrogen may decrease Nitrogen fixation and encourage growth of weeds within the stand.

 3. Longevity

-• Typically, lucerne persists for 4-8 years in a pastoral system (stands can persist longer in drier environments where pressure from weeds is low and well controlled).
+• Typically, dormancy 4-6 lucerne can persist for 7-10 years in a pastoral system (stands can persist longer in drier environments where pressure from weeds is low and well controlled)

-• Persistence is dependent on grazing management and pest and disease pressure.
+• Persistence is dependent on grazing management, pest, climate and disease pressure

 • In a dryland environment, lucerne can produce up to 40% more dry matter than other pasture species

-• Lucerne produced the highest annual yield compared with ryegrass/white clover pastures in an eight year dryland experiment at Lincoln University, Canterbury, NZ, see below (lucerne produced 12.9t DM/ha compared with 6.6t DM/ha for ryegrass/white clover pastures in Year 8).
+• Lucerne produced the highest annual yield compared with ryegrass/white clover pastures in an eight year dryland experiment at Lincoln University, Canterbury, NZ (lucerne produced 12.9t DM/ha compared with 6.6t DM/ha for ryegrass/white clover pastures in Year 8)

-Lucerne can extract rather than leach nitrate i.e. “clean up” N contaminated sites.
-This is due to its taproot extracting N at soil depths greater than other pasture species’ root systems.
-This extraction can be used advantageously in areas near waterways where leaching is potentially an issue or in areas that receive high applications of nitrogen such as dairy effluent areas.
-This benefit is not currently captured well but is an option to incorporate into farming systems.
+Lucerne can extract rather than leach nitrate i.e. “clean up” Nitrogen contaminated sites.
+This is due to its taproot extracting Nitrogen at soil depths greater than other pasture species’ root systems.
+This extraction can be used advantageously in areas near waterways where leaching is potentially an issue or in areas that receive high applications of Nitrogen such as dairy effluent areas.

 Source: Prof. Derrick Moot